jpjones76/SeisIO.jl/docs/src/Formats/fileformats.rst

 :sup:`(b)`  **UW** data format has no online documentation.
 Please contact the SeisIO creators or the Pacific Northwest Seismic Network (University of Washington, United States) if additional help is needed to read these files.

-:sup:`(c)`  **Win32** channel information files are not ridigly controlled by any central authority; thus, inconsistencies in channel parameters (e.g. gains) are known to exist.
-Please remember that redistribution of Win32 files is strictly prohibited by the NIED.
+:sup:`(c)`  **Win32** channel information files are not strictly controlled by a central authority; inconsistencies in channel parameters (e.g. gains) are known to exist.
+Please remember that redistribution of Win32 files is strictly prohibited by the NIED (our travis-ci tests use an encrypted tarball).

 .. rubric:: External References